Minoan pottery: Pyrgos Ware

 EM I types include Pyrgos Ware, also called "Burnished Ware".
 The major form was the "chalice", or Arkalochori Chalice, in which a cup combined with a funnel-shaped stand could be set on a hard surface without spilling.
 As the Pyrgos site was a rock shelter used as an ossuary, some hypothesize ceremonial usage].
 This type of pottery was black, grey or brown, and burnished, with some sort of incised linear pattern.
 It may have imitated wood.

+Tripod Cooking Pots

+The EM II era in the Minoan civilization saw the start of tripod cooking pots at places like Knossos, with that came a brief adoption of horned stands in cooking pot production, primarily used during the EM II period.
+These features have not been identified elsewhere beyond Knossos and surrounding regions.
+Cups had reduced in size for it to be used by one person.
+The vast majority of these Minoan tripod cooking pots had deep featured bodies, usually being supported with three legs with either horizontal handles or vertical handles with a small opening on the top.
+They appear to be the most common way to cook.
+These cooking tripods were made from red firing clay with rock fragments to create the coarse touch that these pots had.
+The usage of animal goods can be identified in the tripod cooking pots, and the usage of plant byproducts can also be identified.
+The mixture of both can be found in the tripod cooking pots, but with plant byproducts being more evident than animal byproducts in some instances.
+There appears to be also found residue of beeswax in the tripod cooking pots.
+Most of these discoveries were found at Sissi.
+What that beeswax was used for is uncertain.
+This appears to potentially lead to the possibility of subtypes of these cooking pots.
+There is evidence that these pots started to show up during the EMI in the Hagia Photia; its appearance in the Hagia Photia during the second EMII period is questionable.
+Most of these discoveries were located in the Northern and Northeastern sections of the island.

 Incised Ware

 Another EM I type, Incised Ware, also called Scored Ware, were hand-shaped, round-bottomed, dark-burnished jugs (Example) and bulbous cups and jars ("pyxes").
 Favored decor was incised line patterns, vertical, horizontal or herring-bone.
 These pots are from the north and northeast of Crete and appear to be modeled after the Kampos Phase of the Grotta-Pelos early Cycladic I culture.
 Some have suggested imports or immigrations.
 See also Hagia Photia.